ckcherry23/ckcherry23.github.io/content/jobs/vibefam/index.md

 techstack: ['Vue.js', 'Firebase', 'JavaScript', 'Jest']
 ---

+---

-- Revamped the calendar scheduling function by implementing 5x faster and scalable queries on the backend, and by enhancing the calendar interface across different screen sizes
+- Revamped the calendar scheduling function by implementing 2x faster and scalable queries on the cloud backend, and by creating a responsive calendar UI on the frontend for usage by 100+ fitness studios